darshjnn/Front-end-Mini-Projects/Login-Form/README.md

 # Login Form
-This is a Login form created using HTML,CSS. <br>
+This is a Responsive Login form created using HTML,CSS, JavaScript. <br>
 Author: Darsh Jain